Art & Parkinson’s

 The Monster-free Caregiver

-The writer, bell hooks, reminded us to beware of thinking that we are “monster-free.”
+The writer bell hooks reminded us to beware of thinking that we are “monster-free.”
 This is a subject near and dear to my monster-ridden heart.

 How I long for my heart to be pure, good, empty of malice.

-And yet, hourly, I hear the monsters announcing themselves, sometimes by tip-toeing quietly about and sometimes pounding the floor, letting me know that they are here, they exist.
+And yet hourly, I hear the monsters announcing themselves, sometimes by tip-toeing quietly about and sometimes pounding the floor, letting me know that they are here, they exist.

 I wonder what they look like.
 How tall are they?
 How many legs do they have?
 Where is their center of gravity?

-Occasionally, I have glimpses of what’s beyond the anger.
 Like yesterday, when I was sitting at the table with Hal and he was trying to express a thought to me.
-His breath and his words were coming out so slowly – like a bellows being manipulated by a being who had been given bones, but no muscles at birth.
+His breath and his words were coming out so slowly—like a bellows being squeezed by a being who had been given bones, but no muscles at birth.
 I was getting impatient.
 Really impatient.

 Red